 Online

-Given below are some important exam dates for MH CET Law 2024.
-Please note that these days are tentative and are subject to change.
+Given below are some important exam dates for MH-CET Law 2026.

 Details